 Well, for that, you need to add a Child Theme to your framework.
 There are hundreds of designers out there who create themes for each framework.
 All of those themes are easy to find and a breeze to install.
 As I explained above, because the child themes are built on top of the framework, they take advantage of the framework’s full set of features.

 Below are a few theme marketplaces where you can browse for your favorite theme.
-Note that the theme that you choose must be either a plain vanilla WordPress theme or targeting a specific framework.
+Note that the theme you choose must be either a plain vanilla WordPress theme or targeting a specific framework.
 This means that you cannot install a Genesis theme over a Thesis framework.
 They need to match.

 - Official WordPress.org theme repository